Victims of Crime May Request Restitution

 Who must pay Restitution to the Victims?

-The definition states that Restitution is compensation given to the victims and/or their families by the perpetrator and/or third parties.
+The definition states that Restitution is compensation given to the Victims and/or their families by the perpetrator and/or third parties.

-All things considered, not all people or entities can be immediately categorized as a third party that is obligated by the Court to pay Restitution to the victim because it requires willingness and a legal relationship that can be proven by solid evidence (i.e., familial relationship).
+All things considered, not all people or entities can be immediately categorized as a third party that is obligated by the court to pay Restitution to the Victim because it requires willingness and a legal relationship that can be proven by solid evidence (i.e., familial relationship).

-Thus, depending on the court ruling, the perpetrator or third parties mentioned in the ruling for Restitution have an obligation to pay the amount of Restitution petitioned by the victim.
+Thus, depending on the court ruling, the perpetrator or third parties mentioned in the ruling for Restitution have an obligation to pay the amount of Restitution petitioned by the Victim.

-Such restitution payment shall be executed by:
+Such Restitution payment shall be executed by:

 1. No longer than 30 (thirty) days since the perpetrator of the criminal acts and/or third parties received a copy of the court ruling or;

-• No longer than 30 (thirty) calendar days after the decision of the Court is pronounced or notified if Restitution is filed after the decision of the main case has permanent legal force.
+2. No longer than 30 (thirty) calendar days after the decision of the Court is pronounced or notified if Restitution is filed after the decision of the main case has permanent legal force.

 This publication is only for informational purposes and does not constitute legal advice.
 We are not responsible in any way to any party who reads and/or uses any material contained in this publication.
 All CSI Consultant publications are copyrighted and may not be reproduced without the express written consent of CSI Consultant.

-For more information, please contact:
+For more information, please contact

-admin@csiconsultant.co.id
+E-mail: admin@csiconsultant.co.id

-Official Pages of CSI Consultant:
+Official Pages of CSI Consultant

 LinkedIn